Ervie/jikan.net/docs/README.md

 Console.WriteLine(reviews.Data.First().Tags.First());  // "Recommended"
 ```

 All response models contain a `Data` property where the actual response data resides.
 Paginated endpoints also include pagination metadata.
+The one exception is `GetStatusAsync`, which returns `TenraiStatus` directly because the status service does not wrap its response.

 ---